 The Stratus team is dedicated to delivering a home EEG monitoring experience that exceeds expectations.

-The duration of a typical EEG test procedure is 72 hours.
-Your doctor will prescribe the testing duration based on your symptoms, which will give us the highest probability of capturing an event during the recording session.
+The duration of a typical EEG procedure is 72 hours.
+Your doctor will prescribe the EEG testing duration based on your symptoms, which will give us the highest probability of capturing an event during the recording session.

 The Stratus team will set up the home EEG test, place video equipment and conduct video EEG monitoring to ensure the quality and accuracy of your results.